gaidardzhiev/cmdflix/readme.md

 ##  index.html

-This is the simple web interface designed to control the Netflix playback remotely through CmdFlix server.
+This is the simple web interface designed to control the Netflix playback remotely through `cmdflix` server.
 It communicates by sending HTTP GET requests with commands, providing a user friendly visual control panel.

 ---